secretGeek/today-i-learned-staging/react/find_mismatched_getters_setters.md

-﻿# find mismatched getters and setters (for useState)
+﻿# Find mismatched getters and setters (for useState)

 Here's a common pattern...